Forensic investigation into allegations of abuse

 Step 4: If sufficient grounds are found to continue with the legal process and the legal system requests a report, a report is written which may guide FCS in their investigation.

-The role of the forensic investigator is to remain objective and neutral with regards to the allegations and to test alternative hypothesis for the allegations.
+The role of the forensic social worker or investigator is to remain objective and neutral with regards to the allegations and to test alternative hypothesis for the allegations.
 Forensic evaluations differ from play therapy in that the process is not confidential of nature, the child is not seen as the client and although it is done in a child friendly manner the goal is not to support the child and help the child deal with the emotions relating to the abuse.
 It is a fact- finding process assisting the legal system with the way forward.